mwiby/Battleship-game/README.md

 # Battleship-game

+Developing a battleship game, where you can play against the computer.
-Fun and easy game made using only Html,Css,Vanilla Javascript.
+The game will be made using only Html,Css,Vanilla Javascript.

+-- Not finished yet